py2many/py2many/README.md

 - __typpete__: Use typpete for inference.
 The default is `False`
 - __project__: Create a project when using directory mode.
 The default is `True`
 - __expected__: Location of output files to compare.
 Can either be a directory containing the expected file or a file.
 The file must have the same name as the input file.
+- __input-config__: Input configuration files for the transpiler.
+They can be usd to add external annotations to the Python source code or inject flags for the transpiler

 ### Dependencies
 Please install the following dependencies before running Py2Many: